Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Introduction

 In our recent Letter on the decaying Taylor--Green vortex (TGV)~\cite{TsuzukiTGVPrecursorPRF}, we introduced a small-scale weighted diagnostic based on the spectrum of the curl of vorticity.
-With $\bfw=\curl\bfu$, incompressibility $\nabla\!\cdot\!\bfu=0$ implies $\curl\bfw = -\nabla^2\bfu$, and therefore the isotropic spectrum of $|\curl\bfw|^2$ is equivalent to a $k^4$-weighted energy spectrum,
+With $\bfw=\curl\bfu$, incompressibility $\nabla\!\cdot\!\bfu=0$ implies $\curl\bfw = -\nabla^2\bfu$, so that the shell-summed curl-of-vorticity spectrum,